 How do you like to celebrate birthdays and other special days in your house?

-What are some nice activities you can do with children in your area, and what would you recommend when people are visiting?
+What are nice activities you can do with children in your area, and what could you recommend when people are visiting?

 Are you a ‘cook’ or ‘food lover’ or both?

 I love to cook and to try new recipes.
 It’s definitely not one of my talents, and often things go wrong, but at the end I always try to make it look nice.
 That helps a lot.
 I love to organize dinner parties and bbq's, always making an effort to decorate the table in specific colors, or theme.

 Do you cook together with your children?
 Does Dad cook?

 Faye our daughter, and my husband love to cook as well.
 Regular on Sunday afternoon, we start cooking with the three of us.
 Preparing fresh pasta, risotto, fish on the BBQ nicely marinated.
 It all goes together with a good glass of wine, and a lot of chatting what the next week will bring for us.